10 Online Colleges That Accept Transfer Credits in California

 California State University Online

 California State University Online (Cal State) is part of the California State University (CSU) network of 23 on-campus locations across the state and uses resources from them all.
-The school offers ten programs students can complete online with transfer credits.
+The school offers 10 programs that students can complete online with transfer credits.

-CSU has four distinct pathways for transfer, each with its distinct policies:
+CSU has four distinct pathways for transfer, each with its own distinct policies:

 Loma Linda University